-D08 = D09 - (D01 + ... + D07)
+$$D08 = D09 - (D01 + ... + D06)$$

 The amount above should be equal to corresponding amounts found in your GPFS.
-Excluded from this amount are gains or other unusual or nonrecurring items that are required to be included in Part B, such as gains on the sale of plant assets and extraordinary gains.
+Excluded from this amount are gains or other unusual or nonrecurring items, such as gains on the sale of plant assets and extraordinary gains.
 If this generated amount is negative, this is an indication that amounts entered on this screen are not consistent with your audited GPFS or underlying records.

-09 - Total revenues and investment return - This amount is carried forward from Part B, line 01.
-Please check to make sure that the amount carried forward is the same as the amount found in your GPFS.

-10 - 12-month Student FTE from E12 - This is the sum of the values in lines 10a and 10b.

-10a - Undergraduates - This value is the 12-month undergraduate student FTE that was estimated or reported in the most recent 12-month Enrollment component.

-10b - Graduates - This value is the 12-month graduate student FTE that was estimated or reported in the most recent 12-month Enrollment component.
+- 09 Total revenues and investment return - Enter all revenues that agree with the revenues recognized in the institution's GPFS. - $\overline{10}$ 12-month Student FTE from E12 This is the sum of the values in lines 10a and 10b. - 10a Undergraduates This value is the 12-month undergraduate student FTE that was estimated or reported in the most recent 12-month Enrollment component. - 10b Graduates This value is the 12-month graduate student FTE that was estimated or reported in the most recent 12-month Enrollment component.